You’ve heard it before:

 If you do not respond to the hunger, for an extended period of time, then your body may start to alter the number of calories that it consumes by reducing your metabolism.

-If you persist with your calorie restriction this lowering of your metabolism will continue as well and eventually you will be in a state where you are burning far fewer calories than you used to on a day to day basis.
+If you persist with your calorie restriction this lowering of your metabolism will continue as well and eventually you will be in a state where you are burning far fewer calories than you used to each day.

-Contestants of the biggest loser were studied both before and after their weight loss journey by evaluating their metabolism.
+Contestants of the Biggest Loser (a television series, if you aren’t familiar with it) were studied both before and after their weight loss journey by evaluating their metabolism.

-Researchers found that after their weight loss and dieting efforts that, on average, each contestant was burning up 400-600 calories LESS than they were before they started.
+Researchers found that after their weight loss and dieting efforts, on average, each contestant was burning up 400-600 calories LESS than they were before they started.

 And the worst news is that this damage persisted for about 6 years afterward (11).